fossasia/eventyay-tickets/doc/administrator/installation.rst

 compatible with **Debian 8.0** and above, as well as similarly modern distributions.

 We also provide an `Ansible role`_ that roughly follows this guide, in case you already have an Ansible-based setup.
+If you prefer a docker setup, please use our `docker-compose setup`_.

 Step 0: Prerequisites
 ---------------------